 Investing in the next materials frontier

-Solvay’s venture capital arm is focusing on battery startups
+Solvay focuses its venture capital on battery startups

 Through its own venture capital fund, Solvay Ventures, the Group invests and partners with select startups globally.
 Areas of interest fall into four domains: better use of resources, health & wellbeing, energy transition and digital tools.
-Batteries are an important focus for Solvay Ventures, which recently invested in two startups working on innovative battery solutions.
+Batteries are an important focus for Solvay Ventures; case in point, its recent investment in two startups working on innovative battery solutions.

 “We look for segments that are closely connected to Solvay’s activities,” explains Stéphane Roussel, Solvay Ventures Managing Director, “where real synergies can be created, and batteries are just that.
-In addition they are a promising field for innovation right now, as can be seen at an event such as Hello Tomorrow, whose general objective is to ‘accelerate the transfer of breakthrough technologies into real world solutions’.”
+In addition they are a promising field for innovation right now!”

 More agility and intimacy in the start-up scene